Clean Air and Water

 We are still working to provide a target that focuses on Clean Water.
 As yet, we have been unable to access the necessary data to create a suitable evidence based target; we will continue to liaise with the Environment Agency and other stakeholders to develop this.

 Current progress on this target (2021) – more action needed.
 Essentially, the latest data (2019) from UK Health Security Agency are telling us that more than 5% of the West Midlands population die earlier than they should from exposure to particulate air pollution.
 We need this to be at around 1.3% by 2030 to meet the target, and there is currently no evidence of a decline.

 What our Members are doing

 The University of Birmingham have been heavily involved in researching air quality and its impact on society.
 The University established the West Midlands Air Quality Improvement Programme (WM-Air), led by Prof. William Bloss, to support the improvement of air quality and associated health, environmental and economic benefits in the West Midlands.
 The project has support from a wide range of organisations across the region that have partnered with the team, including the the West Midlands Combined Authority, Transport for West Midlands, and HS2.

-Severn Trent Water work everyday with arguably our most precious natural resource and see the importance of protecting and ensuring that its quality and accessibility is good for the sake of the regional population and local wildlife.
+Severn Trent Water works everyday with our most precious natural resource and sees the importance of protecting and ensuring that its quality and accessibility is good for the sake of the regional population and local wildlife.
 Working with organisations such as the Wildlife Trust and RSPB, Severn Trent employs 21 rangers to take care and run visitor sites and to protect and nurture the wildlife that uses them as their homes.
 Their job is to fix water pollution problems when they are noticed – but it is also our responsibility to prevent pollution happening in the first place.